johncrespoauth0/docs/articles/connections/enterprise/google-apps.md

 ## Enable the enterprise connection for your Auth0 application

-To use your new AD connection, you must first [enable the connection](/dashboard/guides/connections/enable-connections-enterprise) for your Auth0 Applications.
+To use your new G Suite connection, you must first [enable the connection](/dashboard/guides/connections/enable-connections-enterprise) for your Auth0 Applications.

 ## Test the connection